 I wrote up a short message, just asking for some clarification and insight, recognizing his obvious decision to end things (even if slightly immature).
 He replied a few days later (and to be honest, I wasn’t even sure he would even do that).
 He apologized for how he handled it, explaining his company had decided to send him on an extended assignment to China, which he felt didn’t let him maintain the relationship we’d started.

 Whatever the excuse Ryan gave me, I did learn that communication is essential, whether it’s for the early “getting to know you” stages, or working through problems, or deciding to break up.
-When I ended things with the guy I was dating last summer, ghosting him would have been easy (I was returning to Texas for 4 months), but I remembered all the questions I was left with, the hours of reflection and nitpicking over what I had done that warranted this type of reaction, and the stunted ability to move on (because there’s still a part of you that wonders if things will be rekindled).
+When I ended things with the guy I was dating last summer, ghosting him would have been easy (I was returning to Texas for 4 months to finish out some grad school obligations), but I remembered all the questions I was left with, the hours of reflection and nitpicking over what I had done that warranted this type of reaction, and the stunted ability to move on (because there’s still a part of you that wonders if things will be rekindled).
 Even though ending things unequivocally can hurt, at least there’s a definite end without lingering “what ifs?”

 Wow.
 Bit of a sucker punch, that one.

 Though, in hindsight, Ryan was partly right regarding my life plan.
-After moving to Texas, I discovered the state wasn’t for it (in fact, living there established that I’m an Oregonian through and through) so it’s probably a good thing Ryan and I never worked out.
+After moving to Texas, I discovered the state wasn’t for me so it’s probably a good thing Ryan and I never worked out.
 Even though at the time I thought he was making uninformed assumptions about where I thought my life was going, he was correct in assuming that Texas wasn’t a place I’d end up (at least not in the long run).
-Obviously Ryan wasn’t the guy for me and as a wise friend of mine has told me, “Each relationship helps show you what you want (and don’t) and brings you closer to the one perfect for you.”
+Obviously, Ryan and I weren’t meant to be, but as a wise friend of mine has told me, “Each relationship helps show you what you want (and don’t) and brings you closer to the one perfect for you.”